If there were a vaccine that could prevent cancer, would lawmakers recommend it?

-The CDC now recommends that all boys and girls aged 11 or 12 receive the three-dose series of the quadrivalent HPV vaccine, which protects against the four types of HPV that cause most genital warts and cancers.
+The that all boys and girls aged 11 or 12 receive the three-dose series of the quadrivalent HPV vaccine, which protects against the four types of HPV that cause most genital warts and cancers.

 While the reality of exactly what the HPV virus can do to one’s nether regions may not be polite dinner conversation, there’s not much debate surrounding the utility of the vaccine.